Surface-Localized Magnetic Order in RuO2 Thin Films Revealed by Low-Energy Muon Probes

 The comparison between thin films grown via PLD and sputtering demonstrates that the surface magnetism is robust against variations in substrates, growth technique, and parameters, suggesting a common underlying mechanism.
 Our results are consistent with the prior $\mu$SR study of RuO$_2$ thin films \cite{kessler2024absence}, which reported that films have stronger damping rates than the bulk.
 Notably, due to limited depth resolution, earlier work on \SI{10}{\nano\meter} films could not establish a direct link to surface magnetism \cite{kessler2024absence}.
 By employing a \SI{30}{\nano\meter}-thick film for which muon implantation beyond the surface layer is possible, our results directly confirm that the static weak magnetic fields are confined to the $\sim$8.5\% of top $\sim$\SI{10}{\nano\meter}.
 These findings highlight the potential role of dimensionality and surface defects in modifying the spin dynamics of RuO$_2$ thin films.
 The confinement of magnetism to the surface raises essential questions about whether the observed behavior is intrinsic altermagnetism or arises from strain, interface defect-induced, and localized states.
 However, the interpretation of intrinsic surface magnetism is challenged by high-resolution studies; specifically, spin-polarized scanning tunneling microscopy (SP-STM) measurements on atomically ordered ultrathin (110) surfaces found no evidence of magnetic contrast \cite{keßler2025moireassistedchargeinstabilityultrathin}.
 This suggests that while RuO$_2$ thin films exhibit inhomogeneous static magnetic order detected by $\mu$SR, it may be below the SP-STM detection limit or originate from a defect rather than intrinsic surface electronic order.
 The results underscore the importance of considering surface contributions when interpreting magnetic measurements in reduced-dimensional systems.

 While TF-$\mu$SR combined with depth-dependent implantation provided valuable insights, the technique inherently averages over different crystallographic orientations and momentum directions, limiting the ability to unambiguously distinguish between intrinsic altermagnetic order and defect-related anomalies \cite{PhysRevB.109.134424, ko2018understanding, PhysRevB.106.195135, https://doi.org/10.1002/celc.202300659, PhysRevLett.133.176401}.
-Resolving this distinction requires complementary approaches that offer different levels of resolution: while methods like MCD-ARPES confirm the intrinsic altermagnetic electronic structure and TR-MOKE confirm dynamic altermagnetic behavior, surface-sensitive probes such as the spin-polarized scanning tunneling microscopy are necessary, which could help resolve the microscopic origin of the surface magnetism.
+Resolving this distinction requires complementary approaches that offer different levels of resolution: while methods like MCD-ARPES confirm the intrinsic altermagnetic electronic structure and TR-MOKE confirm dynamic altermagnetic behavior, surface-sensitive probes such as the SP-STM are necessary, which could help to resolve the microscopic origin of the surface magnetism.